-We'd like to share with you some of the artists using Q Up Arts sounds.
+Here are some of the artists creating and using Q Up Arts sounds.

 Keys is familiar!
 You guys nailed it.
 I don’t know how but you did it, but you